Guatemala follows money in migrant smuggling investigations - NewsBreak

 Felipe Diego Alonzo, the alleged ringleader arrested in that raid, said he was just an onion farmer who sometimes sold cars on the side.
 In that case too, it was the death of a migrant allegedly smuggled by Alonzo’s ring that attracted the attention of investigators, this time including the U.S. Department of Homeland Security.

 Marta Raymundo Corio was found dead near Odessa, Texas, after being smuggled through Mexico in early 2021.
-Campo said the woman had died in a warehouse due to lack of food and water, and her relatives had asked authorities to determine what had happened.
+Campo said the woman had died in a warehouse due to a lack of food and water and her relatives had asked authorities to determine what had happened.

 Alonzo and three others were arrested at the request of the U.S. government, which is seeking their extradition.